keiththarp/Ascent-Sobriety-Tool/VariablesCheatSheet.md

 createdAt- Date user was initially created at (automatically created) updatedAt- Date user data was updated at (automatically created)

-Post- everything journal/log related, one user may have many rows in this table :
+checkIn- everything journal/log related, one user may have many rows in this table :

 id- unique id for that post, auto-increments authorId- Links to the id on user page, identifies the user that the post belongs to